The pandemic has deftly illustrated two lessons that we, as a civilization, must learn in order to survive:

 "Ultimately, of course, the science is a key part of any decision, but the science alone does not determine what that decision should be," Dr. Kevin Trenberth, a distinguished senior scientist in the Climate Analysis Section at the National Center for Atmospheric Research, told Salon.
-"And the politicians are supposed to be the ones who assimilate all of the information and time it and including the science, but also all of the possible consequences in all ways, shapes and forms including health, economics and society.
+"And the politicians are supposed to be the ones who assimilate all of the information, including the science, and also all of the possible consequences in all ways, shapes and forms including health, economics and society.
 And so on."

 He added, "The problem is I don't think most politicians actually recognize their role, and it's much worse in the United States than it is in many other countries.
 And the reason it's much worse is because of advocacy, because of money in particular, because of Citizens United and the nasty politics that gets involved with using so-called dark money, television and all sorts of things like that."

 This brings us to the other fundamental truth that has been illustrated by the pandemic — namely, that our free market capitalist system is inherently unsustainable.

 Part of that unsustainability is rooted in ecology.